Skip to main content

 If you can identify a student who has posted material, you can lodge an academic integrity report against that student.
 If you believe there has been an infringement of University copyright, please notify the Office of Educational Integrity by sending links and screenshots of the relevant material to [email protected].
 The team will review the material and advise on the best course of action.

-The following provides guidance on how to detect breaches and the process for reporting.
+The following provides guidance on how to detect breaches and the process for reporting them.

 Unit coordinators and teaching staff are responsible for monitoring and responding to potential academic integrity breaches to ensure appropriate intervention and uphold academic standards.
 All suspected cases should be investigated to assure the integrity of assessable work and to educate students on acceptable practices.

-If you are unsure whether a particular case needs to be reported, please seek advice from the unit coordinator, relevant faculty educational integrity team of the Office of Educational Integrity.
-If you suspect a student has submitted work that is not their own, please refer to additional guidance under handling suspected contract cheating or AI use.
+If you are unsure whether a particular case needs to be reported, please seek advice from the unit coordinator, relevant faculty educational integrity team or the Office of Educational Integrity.

 Methods to detect breaches